 The other party may have a duty to act under the law.
 If a certain relationship exists, they may be required to behave a certain way with you and others.
 The law outlines the types of relationships and what measures a reasonable person may expect from the other.
 A judge will determine if this element is present in your negligent case.

 A daycare provider is a good example of this specific relationship.
 The caregiver is expected to keep the child safe and free from injury.
 Another example is a business owner.
 They are typically required to keep their facility free from certain hazards.
-In each, there is a certain relationship where a duty of care or legal obligation is owed.
+In each case, there is a certain relationship where a duty of care or legal obligation is owed.
 If the case makes it to trial, the plaintiff will have to prove that the defendant owed them a duty of care not to cause them or others harm.

 The success of any legal matter depends on the unique circumstances of each case, therefore, we cannot guarantee particular results for future clients.

-If a business owner fails to provide their duty of care, they may have breached that duty.
+If a business owner fails to provide their duty of care, they may have breached that legal duty.
 A negligence claim may be brought if they did not provide a safe environment for customers or clients.
 If your case ends up in a trial, a jury will decide if the plaintiff’s sufferance of an injury proves that the defendant’s breach caused the plaintiff’s injury.
 Whether the defendant acted with “reasonable care” can be a difficult issue that the jury will have to decide on.
-When you discuss the details with your attorney, he or she will tell you if they believe a breach occurred.
+When you discuss the details with your personal injury attorney, he or she will tell you if they believe the defendant breached standard care.
 Your attorney will also discuss the steps and procedures if there was a breach of duty.

-How Does Proximate Cause Relate To Negligent Conduct?
+4. How Does Proximate Cause Relate To Negligent Act?

 Proximate cause relates to whether the other person could have foreseen the harm they caused.
 Did their failure to exercise reasonable care caused the other injuries?
 Would a reasonably careful person or someone else of ordinary prudence behave with a different level of care under the same circumstances?
 Once you’ve demonstrated that the defendant owed a duty of care to the plaintiff, next you must show that the defendant failed to exercise reasonable care and the breach was both the actual and proximate cause of the plaintiff’s injuries.
 This element applies to the range of responsibility the defendant may have.
 For example, a business owner would be liable for damages if debris crushed your personal property.
 However, they would not be responsible for injuries suffered in a car accident while taking your item for repairs.
 The business owner could not have reasonably foreseen the car accident even though his damage caused you to drive to a repair shop.

 The Element Of Damages